lazarusA/JuliaDocs/docs/manual/performance-tips.md

 ```

-If a global is known to always be of the same type, [the type should be annotated](/manual/variables-and-scoping#man-typed-globals).
+If a non-constant global is known to always be of the same type, [the type should be annotated](/manual/variables-and-scoping#man-typed-globals); `const` globals need not be annotated because their type is inferred from their initialization value.

 Uses of untyped globals can be optimized by annotating their types at the point of use: